 Understanding the Loss of Use Coverage in Home Insurance Policy

 Your home insurance helps reduce the costs of repairing your home or replacing damaged items after a peril.
-Loss of use insurance is a policy that is usually included in your homeowners or renters insurance.
+Home insurance loss of use coverage is a policy that is usually included in your homeowners or renters insurance.
 Managing a sudden peril can be difficult.
 This policy helps to make the situation more bearable.
 It pays out additional living expenses when your home becomes uninhabitable due to an insured loss.
 You can also be reimbursed transportation costs while your vehicle undergoes repair or replacement after an insured peril occurs.

 What Is Loss of Use Coverage?